fanconic/fanconic/README.md

 ### Hi there 👋

-My Name is Claudio, and I am a Ph.D. student in Machine Learning and AI in medicine at the University of Cambridge.
-Presiously, I graduated from ETH Zurich (Swiss Federal Institute of Technology) in Information Technology and Electrical Engineering (EEIT).
+I am Claudio, a PhD student in Machine Learning and AI in medicine at the University of Cambridge.
+Previously, I graduated from ETH Zurich (Swiss Federal Institute of Technology) in Information Technology and Electrical Engineering (EEIT).
 I have a strong interest in data science, computer vision and machine learning.

-I interned as research engineer at Sony AI, machine learning engineer at IBM, and as management consultant/data scientist at McKinsey & Company.
+I interned as a research scientist at Sony AI, a machine learning engineer at IBM, and a management consultant/data scientist at McKinsey & Company.

 #### Technologies and Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)